typemill/docs/01-getting-started/01-installation.md

 1. Go to [typemill.net](http://www.typemill.net), download the zip-archive and unzip it.
 2. **Or** use GitHub and Composer.

 If you use GitHub, then you can find the repository of TYPEMILL on [github.com/trendschau/typemill](https://github.com/trendschau/typemill).
-Just open the command line and type
+Just open the command line and type:

 ````
 git clone "https://github.com/trendschau/typemill.git"
 ````

-The github-version of TYPEMILL ships without libraries.
-You have to download all libraries with composer, otherwise TYPEMILL won't run.
-If you don't have composer installed yet, head over to the [composer website](https://getcomposer.org/) and install it.
+The GitHub version of TYPEMILL ships without libraries.
+You have to download all libraries with Composer, otherwise TYPEMILL won't run.
+If you don't have Composer installed yet, head over to the [Composer website](https://getcomposer.org/), and install it.
 After that, open your command line, go to your TYPEMILL folder and type:

 ````
 composer update
 ````

 The exact command might vary depending on your local composer installation and configuration.
-If you face any problems, please check the documentation of composer.
+If you face any problems, please check the Composer documentation.

 That's it!